 Martin Luther King

 176.)
 My friend foolishly forgot to take the first photo in France.

 177.)
 Even elephants enjoy eating eggs every day.

 178.)
 Betty Botter bought some butter, but she said, this butter’s bitter; if I put it in my batter, it will make my batter bitter, but a bit of better butter will make my batter better.

 Alliteration makes readers more likely to notice your text.
 They can set the tone for the text, create a light and fun mood, and make it more memorable.
 If you’re asked to remember a line from a kids’ book, a Dr. Seuss offering might come to mind.
 Why?
 Because he used alliteration generously, e.g. “Auntie Annie’s Alligator” or “Four fluffy feathers on a Fiffer-feffer-feff.”
 It makes lines catchy, and most kids love it!

 We defined it, described it, and detailed 167 examples of alliteration.

 OK, so here’s an alliteration: Tim Moodie is a terrible teacher.
 Well, that’s not technically true (another alliteration).
-The only two classes I ever taught I did just fine.
-But, what I really enjoyed being was the class clown and I’ve spent my life trying to recapture that.
+In the only two classes I ever taught, I did just fine.
+But, what I really enjoyed being was the class clown, and I’ve spent my life trying to recapture that.
 By doing things like writing the script for the Wayne’s World Video Game, writing funny radio and TV spots, or ghost-writing jokes for an author’s book tour.
-So maybe you can go back and recapture your younger, youthful days.

 You’re on our All About Alliteration page.